Milky Way Galaxy: Facts, Location & How to See It From Earth

 What do I need to see the Galactic Center?

 You need a truly dark place free of light pollution.
 These tools will help you to find such a place: NASA's Blue Marble, International Dark Sky locations, Dark Site Finder.
-Or find the closest observatory — they’re always located in dark sites.
+Or find the closest observatory — they’re usually located in dark sites.

 Want to check how light-polluted the sky in your city is?
 Go to our infographic and discover how light pollution affects what you see!